openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 In September of 2010 many of the top developers of Open Office parted ways from Oracle
         and the Open Office project.
 They went on to form the [Document Foundation](http://documentfoundation.org/).

-Our mission is to facilitate the evolution of the OpenOffice.org Community into a
+â€œOur mission is to facilitate the evolution of the OpenOffice.org Community into a
           new open, independent, and meritocratic organizational structure within the next few months.
 An independent Foundation is a better match to the values of our contributors, users, and supporters, and will enable a more effective, efficient, transparent, and inclusive Community.
-We will protect past investments by building on the solid achievements of our first decade, encourage wide participation in the Community, and co-ordinate activity across the Community.
+We will protect past investments by building on the solid achievements of our first decade, encourage wide participation in the Community, and co-ordinate activity across the Community.â€

 This split from Oracle was in a sense a revolution.
 OpenOffice.org used to be sponsored
         by Sun Micro systems.
 After Sun was bought out by Oracle there were rumors and fears that